100% Pure Seed. No Fillers. Non GMO.

 It's time to show off your garden filled with American Meadows products!

-The leaves of all milkweed species are the ONLY food that the caterpillars of our beautiful American Monarch butterflies can eat.
-But, because of widespread pesticide use, wild-growing milkweeds are disappearing in places where these butterflies breed.
-This has led to a 90% decline in the number of Eastern Monarchs in a just single decade.
+The leaves of all milkweed species are the ONLY food that the caterpillars of beautiful American monarch butterflies can eat.
+However, because of widespread pesticide use, wild-growing milkweeds are disappearing in places where these butterflies breed — This has led to a nearly 90% decline in monarch populations over the last 2 decades!
 Looking ahead, if we don't replenish these lost milkweeds, Monarch butterflies will vanish from the American landscape forever.
+Learn more about the special relationship between Monarchs and Milkweed.

 Beware of look-alikes!
 Here, a Viceroy butterfly and a Swallowtail visit Milkweed.
 Unlike a Monarch, Viceroy's have an extra, black horizontal line crossing their hind-wings.